danpops/sms-spam-filter/README.md

 # SMS Spam Filter via Python3

-Foobar is a Python library for dealing with word pluralization.
+This is an SMS Spam Filter application built using DearPyGUI on Python 3!

 ## Installation

-This is an SMS Spam Filter application built using DearPyGUI on Python 3!

 First, go into your directory where you have stored the SMS Spam Filter application.